White Crow in a Dream: What It Really Means

 What Does Psychology Say About Dreaming of a White Crow?

-From a Jungian perspective, I think this dream is particularly interesting because the white crow functions as a Shadow integration symbol.
+From a Jungian perspective, the white crow functions as a Shadow integration symbol.
 Jung's Shadow is not purely dark.
 It contains everything we've split off from our conscious identity, including positive qualities.
 A crow turned white could mean the dreamer is beginning to own the parts of themselves they previously disowned.

 Why Do People Dream About a White Crow?